djbrl-laouedj/CNNs-for-Alzheimer-s-Detection/README.md

 AutoEncoder.ipynb
 ```

+---

+## Execution Environment

+All experiments were executed on **Google Colab with GPU**

+The notebooks are fully reproducible and automatically download the required datasets.

+---

 ## Inspiration

 Alzheimer’s disease is a progressive neurological disorder that profoundly impacts patients, families, and healthcare systems.
 One of the major challenges lies in **early detection and reliable assessment of disease severity**, especially when visual differences between MRI scans can be subtle and difficult to interpret, even for trained clinicians.